Festus, Missouri: In popular culture

 Festus is the home of the alt-country band The Bottle Rockets.

 The town is mentioned in the 1974 country song "(We're Not) The Jet Set," in which George Jones and Tammy Wynette sing about road tripping around the Midwestern and Southern part of the United States in a Chevrolet while falling in love.

-The Drunken Peasants podcast had a running gag situation in the form of a feud with individual Brett Keane, a YouTuber and resident of Festus.
-The feud involved satirizing Brett Keane and aspects of Festus.
+The Drunken Peasants podcast had a running gag in the form of a feud with Brett Keane, a YouTuber and resident of Festus.
+The feud involved satirizing and mocking Brett Keane, usually by referencing his speech patterns (such as his incessant use of the words "Individual", "Situation", and "Particular" and his frequent misquoting of common phrases), as well as creating many false personas under the guise of residents or passersby of Festus calling into the show through the "Pokémon Hotline" (ostensibly created for viewers to call in with Pokémon Go tips, though in actuality it was merely used as a vessel for call-in gags at the expense of Brett Keane) and recounting fictitious, humorous encounters with Brett, often involving exaggerated claims of heroism, allegations of Zoophilia, and other jokes at his expense.

 Education

 Festus R-VI School District operates Festus High School.

 St. Pius X High School, Our Lady Catholic School (K-8) and Twin City Christian Academy (K-12) are private institutions.

 Festus has a lending library, the Festus Public Library.